k-ai-Documentation/kai-instance-api-sdk-js/README.md

 ## Introduction

-SDK js/ts enables developers to efficiently manage files, instance, perform searches, handle thematic content, and conduct audits.
+SDK js/ts enables developers to efficiently perform searches, handle thematic content, and conduct audits.
 This toolkit is designed to streamline the integration of complex functionalities into js/ts-based projects.

 ## Installation